Home > GPU > GPU Buyer's Guide

 Phantom

-The Phantom range has a base and OC model (which Gainward refer to as GS).
+The Phantom range has a base and OC model (which Gainward refers to as GS).
 Boost clocks here are 2617 MHz and 2730 MHz for the GS.
 Yes, that’s close to the Vanguard Launch Edition from MSI.
-Pretty impressive, considering this is more of ‘budget’ option.
+Pretty impressive, considering this is more of a ‘budget’ option.
 There’s nothing super striking about the cooling here, but it does share some similarities with other GPU fans I’ve seen previously.
-For example, you’ve got claw marks engraved into on the blade backs to smooth airflow and reduce turbulence.
+For example, you’ve got claw marks engraved onto the blade backs to smooth airflow and reduce turbulence.

 Phoenix

 The Phoenix range has the base and OC model, and you’re getting either 2617 MHz or 2700 MHz boost clock speeds here.
-That’s not bad for the non-GS edition, and puts it inline with most of the lower end SFF GPUs from MSI, but the 2700 MHz for the GS version is pretty impressive – just not as impressive at the Phantom it appears.
+That’s not bad for the non-GS edition, and puts it inline with most of the lower-end SFF GPUs from MSI, but the 2700 MHz for the GS version is pretty impressive, just not as impressive as the Phantom, it appears.

-This and the MSI Inspire 3X may have drawn for the least inspiring design out of all the cards listed, but if you’re not going to looking at it through a glass sided PC case, I’m sure the savings and performance will make up for that.
+This and the MSI Inspire 3X may have drawn for the least inspiring design out of all the cards listed, but if you’re not going to look at it through a glass-sided PC case, I’m sure the savings and performance will make up for that.

 Palit